88-degrees/Book-of-Changes/appendix02s1.md

 <a name="fr_197"></a>[VIII](#fn_197).
 (The trigram **☷** representing) the earth, and over it (**☵** that representing) water, form [**Bǐ ䷇**](e6af94bi.md).
 The ancient kings, in accordance with this, established the various states and maintained an affectionate relation to their princes.

-1. From 'the seeking union with its object' shown in the first SIX, (divided),there will be other advantages.
+1. From 'the seeking union with its object' shown in the first `SIX`, (divided),there will be other advantages.

 2. 'The movement towards union and attachment proceeds from the inward (mind):' -- (the party concerned) does not fail in what is proper to himself